flitnetics/jaeger-objectstorage/README.md

 ```

 ## Start
-In order to start plugin just tell jaeger the path to a config compiled plugin (password can be passed also as ENV: DB_PASSWORD).
+In order to start plugin just tell jaeger the path to a config compiled plugin.

 ```
 jaeger-all-in-one --grpc-storage-plugin.binary=./jaeger-s3 --grpc-storage-plugin.configuration-file=./config-example.yaml